SEE UPCOMING WORKSHOP DETAILS

 In this workshop, led by Jonathan Clifford, we will explore how emotions such as shame and fear are embodied and how they dampen our energy.
 Using bodywork and group work we will explore how to take care of these emotions.

-RESIDENTIAL COURSE IN DORSET - July 13-17
+RESIDENTIAL COURSE IN FROME - July 13-17

 Touching the Mind: The Bodywork Techniques of Movement Shiatsu